Before You Arrive

 Our nurses and lactation consultants will provide you with instructions on:

 - Nutrition and care of your newborn and yourself

 - What to expect after delivery

-Our nurses will schedule a postpartum visit three days after your release date.
+Our nurses will schedule a postpartum visit typically 1-3 days after your release date from the hospital.
 We encourage parents to call The Birth Center with any concerns you may experience after you are home.
-We also encourage participation in the weekly Mother-Baby Support Group
+We also encourage participation in the weekly Mother/Baby Support Group

 .
 Gather with other new and seasoned moms along with one of The Birth Center nurses to ask questions and find comfort with all the new changes in your life.